 - Make sure all ingredients are at room temperature.

-- Gently fold in the pumpkin mixture into the muffin batter.
+- Gently fold the pumpkin mixture into the muffin batter.

 - You might have some brown sugar topping left over.